 When some requirement from product backlog or sprint backlog is completed or DONE, the same need to be compared with acceptance criteria which is also called as 'definition of DONE'.
 This definition of DONE varies with product to product and it has to be finalized or agreed upon at the start of the project between customer and product owner.

-The figure below compares waterfall vs iterative waterfall vs scrum agile methodologies.
+The figure below compares scrum vs waterfall software development life cycle(SDLC).
 The idea behind agile environment is to perform concurrent activities of requirement,planning,Coding,testing,review,release(deploying) phases.
 These were carried out sequentially in waterfall model.
 Hence as shown in the figure in waterfall model problems/issues will be known much later.
 The idea behind agile way of managing project is to carry out above mentioned phases in each sprint multiple times as shown in figure.
 Hence in scrum agile method issues are known much earlier in the project and review is carried out so often within the sprint duration that helps a lot.

 More over in waterfall model requirements need to be worked out in detail at the start of the project and there is no room to change or take new requirements in between project execution, While in scrum agile model new requirements can be taken up during execution of the project and will be worked upon and consecutively all the phases will be executed.
 In Waterfall one can have release after long time at the end of the project unless few milestones are planned by project manager, While in scrum agile model more releases of the product will be available compare to waterfall due to more sprint planning in the same duration as that of waterfall model.